-Therefore, safely park the tractor and the hitched machine before carrying out any work on the machine such as e.g. adjusting work or trouble-shooting.
+Therefore, safely park the tractor and the hitched machine before carrying out any work on the machine such as e.g. setting work or trouble-shooting.

-- 1. Park the tractor and the machine on firm, even ground. - 2.
-Lower lifted, unsecured machine parts to a secure stop position. - 3.
-Apply the tractor's parking brake. - 4.
-Turn the tractor engine off. - Pull the ignition key out. - Keep third parties, particularly children, away from tractor and machine. - 7.
+- 1. Park tractor and machine on firm, even ground. - 2.
+Lower lifted, unsecured machine parts to a secure stop position. - Apply the tractor's parking brake. - Secure tractor and machine against rolling by means of chocks - 5.
+Turn the tractor engine off. - 6.
+Pull the ignition key out. - Keep third parties, particularly children, away from tractor and machine. - 8.
 Secure the machine against unauthorised use.